Healthy Eating is about Freedom. It is about whether you feel free to choose what you are going to eat, how much, and when.

 Ultimately, Healthy Eating is not about strict nutrition philosophies.
 It should be flexible, changing in response to your hunger, your emotions, your schedule and your proximity to food.

-Saying “Oh, I’ve already ruined my good eating today; I’ll just eat crap” is like saying, “Oh, I dropped my phone on the floor; I’ll just smash it until it breaks.”
+Saying “Oh, I’ve already ruined my good eating today; I might as well eat the whole box of cookies,” is like saying “Oh, I dropped my phone on the floor; I’ll just smash it until it breaks.”